danhphan/git-tutorial/1-theory.md

 ## Hashes and diffs

-A *hash* is 160-bit summary of your data.
+A *hash* is a 160-bit summary of your data.
 Using an algorithm called SHA-1, Git mashes up the contents of your files until only 160 bits remain[^hash][^hash2].
 SHA1 and related algorithms have the nice property that if your files change _just a little bit_, their hash changes _dramatically_.
 For example, here are